Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 !!! note "Notes"
-    * For all forms of hybrid cards, you can press `n` to toggle whether the sentence is shown or not.
+    * For all forms of reveal cards, you can press `n` to toggle whether the sentence is shown or not.

     * The "How to test" sections are simply recommended ways of testing,